Tue, Sept 18:

 James McGrath posts Timo Paananen's Another "Fake" Or Just a Problem of Method?

-What Francis Watson's Analysis Does to Papyrus Koln 255, based on the first
+What Francis Watson's Analysis Does to Papyrus Koln 255

 version of Watson's paper.
 McGrath's blog-entry features in its comments section